tina-snatak/sprint-0/Terraform Module/doc/README.md

 ## 11. FAQs

-**Q1.
-What is a Terraform Module and why should I use it?**
+### Q1.
+What is a Terraform Module and why should I use it?
-A Terraform Module is a container for multiple resources that work together.
+A **Terraform Module** is a container for multiple resources that work together.
 You should use modules to make your infrastructure **reusable, consistent, scalable, and maintainable**.

+---

-**Q2.
-What is the difference between a root module and a child module?**
+### Q2.
+What is the difference between a root module and a child module?
 - **Root Module**: The main directory where Terraform commands (`init`, `plan`, `apply`) are executed.
 - **Child Module**: A sub-directory or external module that is called by the root module.

+---

-**Q3.
-Can I reuse Terraform modules across multiple projects?**
+### Q3.
+Can I reuse Terraform modules across multiple projects?
-Yes , Terraform modules are designed for **reusability**.
+Yes, Terraform modules are designed for **reusability**.
-You can version them, store in VCS (GitHub/GitLab/Bitbucket), or publish in **Terraform Registry** to share with teams.
+You can version them, store in VCS (GitHub/GitLab/Bitbucket), or publish in the **Terraform Registry** to share with teams.

+---

-**Q4.
-How do input variables improve module flexibility?**
+### Q4.
+How do input variables improve module flexibility?
-Input variables make modules **dynamic and customizable**, allowing users to override values (e.g., instance type, region, CIDR blocks) without changing the module code.
+**Input variables** make modules **dynamic and customizable**, allowing users to override values (e.g., instance type, region, CIDR blocks) without changing the module code.

+---

-**Q5.
-How can I share Terraform modules with my team?**
+### Q5.
+How can I share Terraform modules with my team?
-Modules can be shared by:
+Terraform modules can be shared by:
 - Storing them in a **Git repository**
 - Publishing them in a **private registry**
 - Using the official **Terraform Registry** for public modules

+---

-**Q6.
-What are the best practices while working with modules?**
+### Q6.
+What are the best practices while working with modules?
 - Keep modules **small and focused**
 - Use **version pinning** to avoid breaking changes
 - Write **clear documentation** in `README.md`
 - Validate modules using `terraform validate` and CI/CD pipelines

 ---